adubredu/digitinterface/docs/digitinterface/digitinterface.md

 Commands the robot to move to a desired waypoint

-:param List{float} waypoint: target waypoint to walk to in the specified reference frame
-         in a python List formatted as [yaw, x, y]

 #### Arguments

+- `waypoint` *list* - target waypoint to walk to in the specified reference frame in a python List formatted as [yaw, x, y]

 - `execute` *bool* - Whether or not to execute this action